zenoss/product-assembly/README.versionInfo.md

 ## Using Nightly Builds for Zenpacks
 Assuming the `zenpacks_versions.json` file already specifies latest GA release of the zenpack modify the file to use `"pre": "true"`.
+For more information see the section on [ZenPack-type artifacts](#zenpack-type-artifacts) below.

 Before (using latest release):
 ```